-Avery Gagliano, First Prize winner of the 2020 10th National Chopin Piano Competition, is a young artist who captures audiences with her sensitivity, emotional depth, and musical expression.
-Her success has taken her to stages and concert venues such as the Louis Vuitton Foundation in Paris, Verbier Festival Academy, The Gilmore, Ravinia Festival, Aspen Music Festival, Jay Pritzker Pavilion at Chicago’s Millennium Park, WQXR Greene Space, WRTI Performance Studio, and the GRAMMY Salute to Classical Music at Carnegie Hall.
+Avery Gagliano, First Prize and Best Concerto Prize winner of the 2020 10th National Chopin Piano Competition, is a young artist who captures audiences with her sensitivity, emotional depth, and musical expression.
+Her success has taken her to stages and concert venues such as the Verbier Festival Academy, The Gilmore, Ravinia Festival, Aspen Music Festival, Louis Vuitton Foundation in Paris, Jay Pritzker Pavilion at Chicago’s Millennium Park, WQXR Greene Space, WRTI Performance Studio, and the GRAMMY Salute to Classical Music at Carnegie Hall.
 This coming fall, she will make her recital debut at Carnegie Hall’s Weill Recital Hall.

 As a soloist, Avery has collaborated with several symphonies in the United States including the Aspen Philharmonic Orchestra, Tuscarawas Philharmonic, Most Arts Festival Orchestra, Capital City Symphony, National Chamber Ensemble, and most recently, the Oregon Mozart Players.
 She is also an avid chamber musician and performs as a guest artist with the Jupiter Symphony Chamber Players.